neubifx/CompChemTools/README.md

-# CompChem_codes
+# CompChemTools
-Several codes for different applications in Computational Chemistry
+Several scripts for different applications in Computational Chemistry